Chanwoo-Jeong-2000/ReFINe_plus/README.md

-# [Under Review] Modeling of Negative Feedback Refined via LLM in Recommendation Systems
+# [Under Review] Modeling of Negative Feedback Refined via LLM in Recommender Systems

 # Requirements
 python 3.9.20, cuda 11.8, and the following installations: